-If you or someone you know snores, you might not think of visiting the dentist for treatment.
+If you or someone you know snores, you might not think of visiting the dentist in Chesapeake, VA for treatment.
 Dentistry isn’t limited to the cleaning and care of teeth.
 Dr. John Cranham offers comprehensive services to correct problems like snoring and sleep apnea through oral appliance therapy.